Download one of our guides to the LkSG, EUDR, CSRD & sustainability now Mehr erfahren →

 Raising the awareness of all those involved can raise awareness of the problem of child labor:

-Technology has the potential to bring about profound changes in the way companies monitor their supply chains and identify risks.
-It enables unprecedented transparency and efficiency, making it easier to track raw materials and products.
-This is crucial in the fight against child labor, as it allows problematic working conditions to be uncovered and addressed more quickly.
+Technology can significantly change the way companies keep an eye on their supply chains and identify risks.
+Digital tools create more transparency and make it easier to track where raw materials and products come from.
+This is particularly important in the fight against child labor, as it makes grievances visible more quickly and allows companies to react sooner.

 Everything you need to know about child labor